 2. Integrate your NRW inventory into municipal planning documents and/or decision-making processes.
-If relevant, include such documents.
-(10 Points)
+(10 points)

 Examples include (but are not limited to):

 - A briefing or series of briefings on the NRI for your town's land use commissions (planning, zoning, inland wetlands, conservation); - Making maps available to the public by posting them online, whether as an interactive map viewer, static PDFs, or both; or - Developing and documenting a protocol whereby land use commissions refer to the NRI during their decision-making process, such as planning commissions when reviewing subdivision applications and/or conservation commissions using the NRI when considering open space acquisitions.